 Discover the Philippines

-The archipelagic Philippines is located in Southeast Asia that consists of over 7,600 islands with over 36,000 kilometers of coastline offering some of the world’s most beautiful beaches.
+The archipelagic Philippines consists of over 7,600 islands with over 36,000 kilometers of coastline.
+Located in Southeast Asia, it offers some of the world’s most beautiful beaches.

 A pro tip for traveling to the Philippines is to remain flexible while planning your trip.
 The weather can change very quickly and you may need to change your travel plans on very short notice.
 The benefit of this is that you may end up somewhere new and enjoy exploring this unexpected destination.
 As they say with traveling “it’s not about the destination, it’s about the journey” so remain calm and enjoy the ride, you never know where you may end up!

 Fortunately, English is widely spoken throughout the Philippines, making travel and communication much easier than many other countries.
 Also, the Filipino people are known to be extremely friendly and caring.
 Many of the locals will go out of their way to assist you when possible without expecting anything in return.
 Do not be surprised if you end up eating, drinking and singing karaoke with a group of locals throughout your travels.